If you would like your child to attend our school, please see full details of our admission arrangements below.

 Parents will then be notified, in writing, to advise whether we are able to offer a school place at our school.

 Children may begin full-time education at the beginning of the academic year in which their fifth birthday falls.
 These children are invited to school for induction sessions during Term 6, prior to starting their full-time schooling.
 This introduces them to the school and gives them an opportunity to get to know their teachers.
-They also start to form relationships with their peers and begin to familiarize themselves with the school building and routines.
+They also start to form relationships with their peers and begin to familiarise themselves with the school building and routines.
 The school has only one intake each year and this is at the beginning of Term 1 in the autumn.
 The children’s full-time education is gradually introduced, with them attending mornings only at first and building to full time by the end of the first term.

 Places will be available for children in any year group providing it does not exceed our current standard number of 20.